|These few tips can help add to your beauty, fit, and overall confidence with just a bit of forethought before shopping.|

 As to makeup trends, I personally do not see some of them as attractive.
 For example, bright eyeliners not lining the eyes themselves but applied beneath looks bizarre even on young eyes.
 Just as silly is scribbling color on the lids like a child learning to draw shapes, if you ask me.
 I feel makeup is meant to help make most of our natural beauty.
 Yet, those two examples are so farfetched in how they exaggerate beauty, the techniques are better suited for clowns in the circus instead of real women who are expected to look professional in the workplace.

 Think carefully before you randomly adopt just any new fashion or makeup trend.
+The tips when following style trends that work for you can help.
 Perhaps, the “latest” thing may not have the fit or style that expresses your beauty in its best light.